Charles Bronson: 1951–1958: Early films to leading roles

 On October 10, 1959 ABC's series Man with a Camera premiered.
 Bronson played the lead, Mike Kovac, a freelance crime fighting photographer in New York City.
-The show lasted two season until 1960.
+The show lasted two seasons until 1960.

 The following November When Hell Broke Loose premiered, where he played the lead.

-1959 to 1968: supporting roles in major projects to European breakthrough
+1959–1968: Supporting roles in major projects to European breakthrough

 In 1959, Bronson had a supporting role in an expensive war film, Never So Few, directed by John Sturges.

 In 1959, on television, he acted in the Yancy Derringer episode "Hell and High Water", and in U.S. Marshal.

 In 1960, in John Sturges's The Magnificent Seven, he played one of seven gunfighters taking up the cause of the defenseless.
-According to co-star Eli Wallach, during filming "Bronson was a loner who kept to himself."
+According to co-star Eli Wallach, during filming, "Bronson was a loner who kept to himself."
 He received $50,000 for this role.
 The film was a domestic box-office disappointment, but it proved to be such a smash hit in Europe that it ultimately made a profit.
 Harrison's Reports praised the film as "A superb Western, well-acted and crammed full of action, human interest, pathos, suspense, plus some romance and humor."
 In 2013, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 In 1960, he acted in "Zigzag", an episode of Riverboat; "The Generous Politician", an episode of The Islanders; and "Street of Hate", an episode of Laramie.
 He played a recurring role in the second season of Hennesey.
 The first episode was episode 3, "Hennesey a la Gunn", and the second one was episode 26, "The Nogoodnik", which aired in 1961.